iosonofabio/singlet/docs/config.rst

 samplesheets
 _______________
 The ``samplesheets`` section contains an arbitrary number of key value pairs and no lists.
-Each entry has the following format:
+Each entry describes a samplesheet and has the following format:
- - the key determines the id of a samplesheet: this id is used in the contstructor of ``Dataset``.
+ - the key determines the id of the samplesheet: this id is used in the contstructor of ``Dataset``.
  - the value is a series of key value pairs, no lists.

 Singlet can source samplesheets either from a local file or from an online Google Sheet.
 If you want to use a local file, use the following key value pairs: